Skip to main content

 Special Grants

 MCC offers financial assistance to qualifying students who meet the special grant criteria.
-To locate the forms for these grants, go to Canvas/Student Links and click on Forms.
+Click here to navigate to the Special Grants Request form.

-Assist students who owe a balance and have not attended MCC for 1 or more academic years.
-The Amnesty Grant will assist with 50% of the balance owed up to $1,000 maximum.
+Balance Exception Grant - Assist students who owe a balance and have not attended MCC for 1 or more academic years.
+The Balance Exception Grant will assist with 50% of the balance owed up to $1,000 maximum.
 Amounts exceeding the maximum 50% grant amount will be the student’s responsibility.
 Students will not be allowed to register for classes until full payments are made.

 Criteria: